Gibberlings3/ModPackaging/README.md

 ## Contact Information

-Comments about the packaging utility can be directed to [this forum thread](http://gibberlings3.net/forums/index.php?showtopic=26717).
-If the thread is inaccessible, you can contact [Mike1072](http://gibberlings3.net/forums/index.php?showuser=1412) on the Gibberlings 3 forums.
+Comments about the packaging utility can be directed to [this forum thread](https://www.gibberlings3.net/forums/topic/26717-g3-mod-packaging-made-easy/).
+If the thread is inaccessible, you can contact [Mike1072](https://www.gibberlings3.net/profile/1412-mike1072/) on the Gibberlings Three forums.

 ## Version History

+Version 12 - March 2, 2019

+- If you want zip files instead of SFX packages for Windows, you can use the new build_windows_zip parameter instead of build_windows.
+For non-Windows users there is no change since the tool has always built zip files for Windows.

+Version 11 - January 27, 2019

+- Tool now supports tile2ee formats with new tile2ee_folder parameter

+Version 10 - October 25, 2018

+- Changed format of Linux and Mac packages from .tar.gz to .zip

 Version 10 - October 25, 2018

 - Changed format of Linux and Mac packages from .tar.gz to .zip

 Version 9 - August 10, 2018

 - Updated to WeiDU v246

 Version 8 - March 31, 2018

 - Updated to WeiDU v244
 - Now supports spaces in version numbers (e.g. "Beta 1")

 Version 7 - October 3, 2016